History of the Amazon Logo Design Evolution

 #1 Amazon logo (1995)

-Amazon’s first logo was the literal interpretation of the company’s name: a blue background and the letter “A” with a shape of a river inside, plus a caption that showed the ambitious goals of the company declaring the brand “Earth’s biggest bookstore”.
+Amazon’s first logo was the literal interpretation of the company’s name: a blue background and the letter “A” with a shape of a river inside, plus a caption that showed the ambitious marketing strategy of the company declaring the brand “Earth’s biggest bookstore”.

 Since the initial logo of the company was built somehow at the beginning of the digital era and there were very few or poor-quality tools for logo design, many critics had few negative things to say about it.